Transfer Student Admissions

-A detailed syllabus of the transferred course in question.
-Additional supporting documentation may be requested if the committee deems it necessary.
+- A detailed syllabus of the transferred course in question.
+Additional supporting documentation may be requested if deemed necessary.

-An essay of approximately one page that explicitly states which requirement (D1 or D2) the transferred course is attempting to fulfill and how the transferred course meets the diversity criteria, as outlined for each category.
+- An essay of approximately one page that explicitly states which requirement (D1 or D2) you are attempting to fulfill and how the transferred course meets the diversity criteria.